George-MichaelKo/ASU_TECH_03142025/README.md

    'Survey_Responses': ['Cosmetic'],
    'Device_Engagement_Level': [4]  # Make sure this column exists and has a value })
+2. The result is a prediction of likely products users are interested in
+3. This result is passed to dummyjson API to get relevant ads
+4. The relevant ads are displayed on the website

 <img width="1512" alt="Screenshot 2025-03-14 at 3 43 18 AM" src="https://github.com/user-attachments/assets/e8f6c77e-9eea-4bb1-9b6e-8d5560f16a22" />
 Dock File/Run.sh code